Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Methods

 We independently reviewed the toolkits for inclusion, exclusion, or discussion.
 As a group, we discussed toolkits that we either marked for discussion or that we rated differently.
 To resolve disagreements, we decided to aim for variation along multiple dimensions (a toolkit that overlapped a lot with an already included toolkit was less likely to be included).
-We did not seek to capture an exhaustive sample, nor do we claim that the corpus is statistically representative.
+From the 57 candidates, 30 total were excluded.
 The final corpus includes 27 toolkits, which are summarized in Section \ref{section:corpus-description} and fully listed in Appendix \ref{section:toolkit-list}.